matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

   <div class="card green accent-3">
     <div class="card-content white-text">
       <span class="card-title">Survey: Scoping Your Digital Collection</span>
       <p>This survey has been designed to help you to establish an overview of your digital collection.
-Although these pages only address the needs of digital video the presence of other types of digital artwork or digital components will have an impact on decisions regarding your systems for example the needs for storage.</p>
+Although these pages only address the needs of digital video, the presence of other types of digital artwork or digital components will have an impact on decisions regarding your systems, for example the needs for storage.</p>
     </div>
     <div class="card-action">
       <div class="chip"><i class="large material-icons">play_for_work</i>Take the Survey </div>